 Kyoto Institute, Library and Archives, Provincial library and archives in Shimogamo, Japan

-The facility was established in 2017 to protect and make publicly accessible the written sources and knowledge of Kyoto Prefecture.
-It builds on earlier collection efforts that have documented the region's history.
+The institution was founded in 2017 to protect and open up the written sources of Kyoto Prefecture to the public.
+It builds on collection efforts that had been developing over several decades before that.

 The institution preserves documents that show how people lived in Kyoto and what traditions mattered to them.
 Visitors can see how old handwritten records and writings document the region's development across the centuries.